Confronting history, Congress studies addition of lynching sites to national park system - NewsBreak

 “With the National Park Service sites, it elevates the stature of those sites,” Watkins said.
 “This site is recognized as being important on a federal and national level—not just in that neighborhood or that city.
 It means that we as a nation are starting to come to terms with these wrongs.”

-The post Confronting history, Congress studies addition of lynching sites to national park system appeared first on Florida Phoenix .
+The post Confronting history, Congress studies addition of lynching sites to national park system appeared first on Georgia Recorder .

 Comments / 0